robmuh/robmuh.github.com/_posts/2014-05-09-nano-schooling-revisited.markdown

 This is by far the most fascinating for me.
-Just two pre-teens, who aren't related or don't have a long history together already, can get downright aggresive with each other in almost a competition for my attention as they learn.
-It's like sybling rivalry I imagine, but can get worse.
-They don't actually get mean in the traditional sense, just very aggresive.
-If you add one other to the group they are still aggresive for attention but tend to not get personal, or even physical in their struggle.
+Just two pre-teens, who aren't related or don't have a long history together already, can get downright aggressive with each other in almost a competition for my attention as they learn.
+It's like sibling rivalry I imagine, but can get worse.
+They don't actually get mean in the traditional sense, just very aggressive.
+If you add one other to the group they are still aggressive for attention but tend to not get personal, or even physical in their struggle.

 Teens are more subtle in their need for attention and will simply not even